warestack/terraform-gcp-compute-instance/README.md

 ```
 or using the [base64encode.org](https://www.base64encode.org/) online

-2. Set the required tf_variables in the main workflow. **Note** variables that starts with TF_VAR_ are visible to the Terraform code only.
+2. Set the required tf_variables in the main workflow. **Note** environment variables must have the `TF_VAR_` prefix in order to be visible in the Terraform code.

 3. Push your changes.
 You can use the Github workflow status page to monitor the progress of the workflow.